The Team at Brathay Trust

 Working for Brathay is great; it’s a lot of work but it’s worth it for every young person's life you change or make a difference to.
 Work isn't a chore as such and that's when you know you're in the right job!

-In my role as Head of Community Provision, I lead our Children and Young People Teams based out in the community.
+In my role as Head of Children and Young People's Services, I lead our Children and Young People Teams based out in the community and at our residential centres.

 A typical day is mostly made up of meetings, report writing and making difficult decisions!
 I love working with partners to develop exciting new projects and hearing about the amazing work being done by our staff.

-I have been working for Brathay since 2009, and the highlight has to be seeing the development of the team in the last two years.
+I have been working for Brathay since 2009, and the highlight has to be seeing the development of the team.
 The team work, commitment and passion of our community staff are second to none.

 To me, Brathay means working towards a more equal society where lives are transformed.